Hidden Gem: The Ultimate Waterton Adventure & Overnight option

 Overall Safety Rating: Generally safe

-Canmore is generally a safe destination for travelers, with low crime rates and a welcoming atmosphere.
-However, as with any destination, it's important to take precautions and be aware of your surroundings.
+Alberta is generally safe for travelers, with low crime rates and a welcoming atmosphere.
+However, it's always important to stay aware of your surroundings and take precautions to ensure a safe and enjoyable trip.

 Important Precautions:

-• • Use licensed taxis and tour operators
+• • Use licensed taxis or ride-sharing services

 Getting there